Mueller submits Trump-Russia report, clamor grows for its quick release

 Even if the Mueller report exonerates Trump, that may not spell the end to his legal troubles.
 Cohen pleaded guilty in August to campaign finance violations in a case overseen by federal prosecutors in Manhattan, who said in court filings that Cohen carried out the crimes at the direction of Trump.

-The U.S. Attorney’s office in Manhattan is also looking at the spending of Trump’s inaugural committee and business practices at the Trump Organization, the family’s real estate firm.
+The U.S. Attorney’s Office in Manhattan is also looking at the spending of Trump’s inaugural committee and business practices at the Trump Organization, the family’s company.

 U.S. intelligence agencies have concluded that Moscow meddled in the election with a campaign of email hacking and online propaganda aimed at sowing discord in the United States, hurting Democratic candidate Hillary Clinton and helping Trump.